SSpzcee/Asunder-PHB/phb/md/Iwa Clans.md

 Speed: 5
 Requires: Living Furnace Ability

+Tags: Interrupt

+Effect:
-Effect: The Speed of this Jutsu can't be reduced below a 4 by any means.
-This Jutsu may only be used against Doton and metal/stone Weapon Attacks, Roll your Taijutsu Parry with a \+3 Bonus.
-If you succeed your Parry Check, then you proceed to successfully absorb the Attack.
+The Speed of this Jutsu can't be reduced below a 4 by any means.
+This Jutsu may only be used against Doton and metal/stone Weapon Attacks, Roll your Taijutsu Parry with a \+3 Bonus and on a success:

-For Doton, you negate any Effects the Attack had and reduce the Total Damage you'd have taken by 75%.
+For Doton, you negate any Effects the Attack had and reduce the Total Damage you'd have taken by 75\%.
 This counts as absorbing (NDB of enemy's Jutsu) KGs of rocks and minerals for the sake of the Living Furnace Ability, if you ever end up possessing more stored rocks and minerals than you can absorb, then you automatically fail to absorb that particular Doton Jutsu, no matter the result of the Parry Check.

-In the case of a Weapon Attack, you proceed to Absorb the weapon of the enemy itself, you take only 50% of the Attack's Total Damage and negate any additional effects of the Attack.
-If the enemy's Weapon is Melee instead of a Projectile.
-Then the enemy's weapon only becomes partially absorbed into your body, and both of you must roll a Contested Resistance vs their Athletics Check.
-If you fail, then they quickly pull their weapon out and maintain hold of it.
-If you succeed, then you successfully proceed to disarm them and absorb their weapon into your body.
+For Weapons, you proceed to Absorb the weapon of the enemy itself, you take only 50\% of the Attack's Total Damage and negate any additional effects of the Attack.
+If it was a melee weapon roll Resistance vs their Athletics..
+If you succeed, the weapon is absorbed into your body.
+On a fail, they are able to pull it out quick enough but it immediately increases by 1 Damage Level.

 # **Soma**